 The course employs the extensive research and industrial experience of the developers of the work packages you will address.
 It brings together safety professionals from many different domains (aerospace, military, automotive, railway, nuclear) to ensure your learning is as varied and as comprehensive as possible.

-The course can be taken on a full or part time basis, meaning it is flexible and can easily fit in around work commitments.
+The course is taken on a part-time basis over either one or two years.
+This means it is very flexible and can easily fit in around work commitments.

-Text books and resources will be available to you through the University of York library and all course materials are provided.
-Lunch is provided Monday to Thursday of teaching weeks and refreshments throughout the teaching week as well.
-You will need to arrange and pay for your own accommodation and travel to York for the teaching weeks and costs associated with this will vary depending on your location and the standard of accommodation you book.
+Text books and resources will be available to you through the University of York library and electronic copies of all course materials are provided.
+You will need to arrange and pay for your own accommodation and travel to York for face-to-face teaching.
+Costs associated with this will vary depending on your location and the standard of accommodation you book.

 The vast majority of people who undertake this course are already working in industrial fields such as aeronautical engineering, marine engineering, naval and military fields, automotive applications, gas and electric services engineers.
 Undertaking this course will equip you to progress within these fields.